‘Exceptionally unlikely’ crab deaths caused by freeport dredging, report says

 “Although there is no direct evidence of a novel pathogen – a disease or parasite – it would explain the key observations including mortality over a sustained period and along 70km of coastline, the unusual twitching of dying crabs and the deaths being predominantly crabs rather than other species,” the panel said in a statement.

-“It is also possible that a combination of factors lead to the unusual mortality, rather than one of the factors the panel considered.”
+“It is also possible that a combination of factors led to the unusual mortality, rather than one of the factors the panel considered.”

 Mr Henderson said in a press release that the panel was “unable to identify a single clear cause for the deaths”.

-“The report summarises thorough and insightful analysis of diverse relevant data by an impressive group of leading marine scientists from across the UK,” he said.
+He said: “The report summarises thorough and insightful analysis of diverse relevant data by an impressive group of leading marine scientists from across the UK.

 “Their combined knowledge allowed expert assessment of all possible causes of the unusual crustacean mortality.
 The panel was unable to identify a single clear cause, but it has been able to point to those more likely to explain the key features of the outbreak.”